 whom the ignorant take for a king...
 Its exponents are brilliant men, but they

-The lies are not limited to the honesty and
+The lies are not limited to the purported honesty

-morality of the pillars of our society; they also extend to the technology we
+and morality of the pillars of our society; they also extend to the technology

-use daily.
-At a time when electromagnetic waves connect all the inhabitants of
+we use daily.
+At a time when electromagnetic waves connect all the inhabitants

-the Earth, the anachronism between the engineering of a mobile phone and that
+of the Earth, the disparity between the engineering of a mobile phone and that

 of the internal combustion engine, whose basic technology is about one hundred